Food Insecurity in the Context of Celiac Disease

-While food insecurity has often been associated with socio-economic and geo-political issues, food allergies and intolerances such as Celiac Disease arguably fall under the USDA’s definition of food insecurity,
+While food insecurity has often been associated with socio-economic and geo-political issues, food allergies and intolerances such as Celiac Disease fall under the USDA’s definition of food insecurity,

 “Food insecurity is the limited or uncertain availability of nutritionally adequate and safe foods or limited or uncertain ability to acquire acceptable foods in socially acceptable ways.”